rweather/cat-technical-information/README.md

 As mentioned above, the schematics in the Technical Reference Manual do not include information as to what part each "Un" designator corresponds to.
-Here is what I was able to figure out from context (some of these may be wrong):
+Most of them I was able to figure out from context and the rest were confirmed through inspection of an actual Cat motherboard.

 <table border="1">
 <tr><td><b>Designator</b></td><td><b>Part</b></td><td><b>Schematic Pages</b></td></tr>